LukDrey/eDNA_teaching_2023/README.md

 ls -1 *round2.1.sample.fastq | sed 's/round2.1.sample.fastq//' > listround2.1.
 ```

-Now we can merge the pairs, starting first with the files from R1.
+Now we can merge the pairs by just pasting them together.
+We start with the files from R1.
 ```{bash, eval = F}
 paste listround1.1. listround2.1. | while read n k; \
 do cat $n"round1.1.sample.fastq" $k"round2.1.sample.fastq" > ./MERGED/$n"sample_demux.1.fastq"; done
 ```

-And then for the R2 reads.
+And then we do the same for the R2 reads.
 ```{bash, eval = F}
 ls -1 *round1.2.sample.fastq | sed 's/round1.2.sample.fastq//'  > listround1.2.